sblauth/cashocs/docs/source/demos/optimal_control/nonlinear_pdes/doc_nonlinear_pdes.rst

 .. note::

-    In particular, the only difference between the cashocs implementation of this weak form and the FEniCS one is that, as before, we use :py:class:`fenics.Function` objects for both the state and adjoint variables, whereas we would use `Function` objects for the state, and :py:class:`fenics.TestFunction` for the adjoint variable, which would actually play the role of the test function.
+    In particular, the only difference between the CASHOCS implementation of this weak form and the FEniCS one is that, as before, we use :py:class:`fenics.Function` objects for both the state and adjoint variables, whereas we would use :py:class:`fenics.Function` objects for the state, and :py:class:`fenics.TestFunction` for the adjoint variable, which would actually play the role of the test function.
 Other than that, the syntax is, again, identical to the one of FEniCS.